makbn/JThumbnail/README.md

 ## TODO

-- [x]  Update all dependenciesfrom jar to maven
+- [x]  Update all dependencies from jar to maven
-- [x]  update project old and deprecated depencencies
+- [x]  update project old and deprecated dependencies
 - [x]  Change the structure of project
-- [X]  Add new Configuration method to confige OpenOffice dir and port
+- [X]  Add new Configuration method to config OpenOffice dir and port
-- [ ]  Add Async multi-thread support
+- [X]  Add Async multi-thread support
+- [X]  replace Thumbnailers for Microsoft Office documents with e-iceblue
+- [ ]  Improve current Exception handling system

 ## Original project